nus-cs2113-AY2324S1/tp/docs/team/mroppa1.md

 ## Contributions

 ### The Meal Class
-I take responsibility to implement the Meal class and its associated classes.Meal-related functionailty enables user to record every meal they consume at a specific time, with unique categories and the amount of calories.Also, user can search recorded meals with the specific category and get the total amount of calories of all meals.
+I take responsibility to implement the Meal class and its associated classes.Meal-related functionailty enables user to record every meal they consume at a specific time, with unique categories and the amount of calories.
+Also, user can search recorded meals with the specific category and get the total amount of calories of all meals.

 ### Documentation
 1. UG